 Committee on Jewish Law and Standards

-The Committee on Jewish Law and Standards sets halakhic policy for Rabbinical Assembly rabbis and for the Conservative movement as a whole.
-Its membership consists of twenty-five rabbis who are voting-members, as well as five non-voting lay representatives of the United Synagogue and one non-voting cantor representing the Cantors' Assembly.
-The Committee discusses all questions of Jewish law that are posed by members of the Rabbinical Assembly or arms of the Conservative movement.
-When a question is placed on the agenda, individual members of the Committee will write teshuvot (responsa) which are discussed by the relevant subcommittees, and are then heard by the Committee, usually at two separate meetings.
-Papers are approved when a vote is taken with six or more members voting in favor of the paper.
-Approved teshuvot represent official halakhic positions of the Conservative movement.
-Rabbis have the authority, though, as marei d'atra, to consider the Committee's positions but make their own decisions as conditions warrant.
-Members of the Committee can also submit concurring or dissenting opinions that are attached to a decision, but do not carry official status.
+The Committee on Jewish Law and Standards (CJLS) sets halakhic policy for Rabbinical Assembly rabbis and for the Conservative movement as a whole.
+It includes 25 rabbis who are voting members, as well as 5 non-voting lay representatives from the United Synagogue of Conservative Judaism and one non-voting cantor from the Cantors’ Assembly.
+The committee discusses all questions of Jewish law posed by members of the Rabbinical Assembly or other arms of the Conservative movement.
+When a question is on the agenda, individual members of the committee write teshuvot (responsa) which are discussed by the relevant subcommittees, and then heard by the committee as a whole.
+Teshuvot are approved by at least six affirmative votes.
+Approved teshuvot are considered the official halakhic positions of the Conservative Movement.
+Members of the committee can also submit concurring or dissenting opinions that are attached to a decision.

 The CJLS teshuvot are sorted into the following categories: